-For fiscal year 2020, the investment return, net of fees, on Trust-managed assets was 7.29%, while the Trust's strategic benchmark returned 6.97%.
+For fiscal year 2021, the investment return, net of fees, on Trust-managed assets was 27.85%, while the Trust's strategic benchmark returned 22.89%.
 The relative outperformance for the Trust during the current fiscal year was driven by the investment performance of the Trust's investment managers as well as the tactical investment positions taken by the Trust.

-The top three performing asset classes for the Trust were US equity, private equity, and US fixed income, which returned 12.5%, 10.06%, and 8.03% respectively for the year.
+The top three performing asset classes for the Trust were private equity, commodities, and public real estate, which returned 73.7%, 42.9%, and 36.1% respectively for the year.
 The Trust maintains a long-term focus and a well-diversified portfolio to take advantage of market movements regardless of which asset classes are in favor in any single year.